Telling Whiskies Apart

-I have heard many arguments with people passionately debating why they think single malt whisky is better than a blended whisky or blends are superior to single malt scotch.
-I have a much more pragmatic view on the subject.
-I simply believe that if you are drinking a good quality whisky, you like the taste and enjoy drinking it; it doesn’t really matter what type of whisky you are drinking.
+I have a pragmatic view on the subject.
+I simply believe that if you are drinking a good-quality whisky, you like the taste and enjoy drinking it; it doesn’t really matter what type of whisky you are drinking.

-A “single” malt however, is a whisky that is produced by just one distillery or producer.
-This allows single malt whiskies to develop regional flavors where the distilling methods, land, ingredients, water, peat, heather, type of casks used etc. from that area contributes to the flavor of the whisky in that geographical area.
+A “single” malt, however, is a whisky that is produced by just one distillery or producer.
+This allows single malt whiskies to develop regional flavors where the distilling methods, land, ingredients, water, peat, heather, type of casks used, etc., from that area contribute to the flavor of the whisky in that geographical area.
 This accounts for single malts from Islay being peaty and smoky and single malts from Speyside being sweeter and more fragrant.
-Single malt scotch also improves with age while it is in the casks, however will stop maturing as soon as it has been bottled which is how it differs from fine wines.
+Single malt scotch also improves with age while it is in the casks, however, will stop maturing as soon as it has been bottled which is how it differs from fine wines.

 The highest accolade that you can receive in the blending world is to be the Master Blender.
-Each company that blends whisky will have their own Master Blender, he's the man who tastes all the whiskies and decides what will work and the proportions that each whisky will be added to make the final blend.
-These guys have well trained noses and palettes and can design a blend for any purpose.
-Needless to say it usualy takes a lifetime to get to that level, but we can always keep training.
+Each company that blends whisky will have its own Master Blender, he's the man who tastes all the whiskies and decides what will work and the proportions that each whisky will be added to make the final blend.
+These guys have well-trained noses and palettes and can design a blend for any purpose.
+Needless to say, it usually takes a lifetime to get to that level, but we can always keep training.

-That is not to say you can’t get very good blends, I’ve tasted an 18 year old Chivas Regal blend and I have to say it Was very smooth and drinkable, but compared with and 18 year old Glenlivet single malt for example I found it rather lacking in flavor despite being in a similar price range.
-I have to say though, when dropping into a bar in Scotland where the walls are stacked as far as the eye can see with hundreds of bottles of Scotch you will struggle to spot a blend and at the end of the day the Scots know what they are doing when it comes to Whisky.
+That is not to say you can’t get very good blends, I’ve tasted an 18-year-old Chivas Regal blend and I have to say it Was very smooth and drinkable, but compared with an 18-year-old Glenlivet single malt for example I found it rather lacking in flavor despite being in a similar price range.
+I have to say, though, when dropping into a bar in Scotland where the walls are stacked as far as the eye can see with hundreds of bottles of Scotch you will struggle to spot a blend and at the end of the day, the Scots know what they are doing when it comes to Whisky.

-So to me the real difference between single malts and blends is that you know what you are getting with a single malt.
-You know you are tasting the history of that whisky, it’s distillation process, the geography of the land, the water that flows from the local loch, the peat from the marshes, the carefully selected barrels, whereas with a blend you are never really sure why it tastes good, bad or OK.
+So, to me, the real difference between single malts and blends is that you know what you are getting with a single malt.
+You know you are tasting the history of that whisky, its distillation process, the geography of the land, the water that flows from the local loch, the peat from the marshes, and the carefully selected barrels, whereas with a blend you are never really sure why it tastes good, bad, or okay.

 You can’t argue with the statistics, 90% of the whisky consumed over the world is blended whisky.
-However, unfortunately they are drinking cheap, mass market, blends that get mixed with coke and never really tasted.
+However, unfortunately, they are drinking cheap, mass-market blends that get mixed with coke and never really tasted.
 Why are they doing this?
-Maybe because they like the taste of the coke, maybe because it costs $20 for a bottle rather than $50 or maybe because they like to get drunk, but I doubt it’s because they like the taste of the whisky.
+Maybe because they like the taste of coke, maybe because it costs $20 for a bottle rather than $50, or maybe because they like to get drunk, but I doubt it’s because they like the taste of the whisky.

 Sure blends can be very good and single malts can be bad, so the only way you will ever know for yourself is to try as many whiskies of all types and make up your own mind.
 What I would say though is that if you are interested in the flavor of the whisky and would like to try a blended whisky look for a blend that is at least 15 years old, that way you have a least a guarantee that the ingredients are of a certain age and quality.
 Happy drinking!